 Travis County Land, Water, and Transportation Plan - Though the majority of management measures in the Travis County Land, Water, and Transportation Plan address issues that occur outside of Austin city limits, and thus outside of the boundaries of Shoal Creek watershed, SCWAP stakeholders recognize the interconnectedness of waterways and ecosystems, and that Shoal Creek is part of the greater Lower Colorado River watershed, which encompasses Travis County.
 While most projects in this plan do not directly impact Shoal Creek, the Water Availability Rule is one that could potentially affect baseflow in the stream.
-The Water Availability rule manages groundwater pumping from the Trinity Aquifer in western Travis County, contributes water as recharge to the Edwards which Aquifer (source: https://www.edwardsaquifer.net/trinity.html).
-For more information on this plan, visit:https://www.traviscountytx.gov/images/tnr/Docs/lwtp-Summary_of_Select_Plans_Ordinances_and_Rules.pdf.
+The Water Availability rule manages groundwater pumping from the Trinity Aquifer in western Travis County, which contributes water as recharge to the Edwards Aquifer.